-We have robot vacuums, robot mopping machines, robot pool cleaners…it’s no surprise that the world of smart robot window cleaners is also following suit.
-While these window-cleaning devices are still in early phases and the technology isn’t quite as developed as, say, a Roomba, they can make taking care of large windows easier with an array of smart features, A.I. movement, and unique cleaning technologies.
+We have robot vacuums, robot mopping machines, and robot pool cleaners, and it’s no surprise that the world of smart robot window cleaners is also following suit.
+While these window-cleaning devices are still in early phases and the technology isn’t quite as developed as, say, a Roomba, they can make taking care of large windows easier with an array of smart features, artificial intelligence (A.I.) movement, and unique cleaning technologies.

-If you want to get an early start on this new tech, there are plenty of options on the marker you can try.
-We’ve checked out current models and are ready to recommend some of the best, starting with the friendly Gladwell Gecko—although the follow-up model, the Hobot 298, is also an excellent pick for larger projects.
+If you want to get an early start on this new tech, there are plenty of options on the market you can try.
+We’ve checked out current models and are ready to recommend some of the best, starting with the friendly Gladwell Gecko.

 A great choice for home use and those who want an affordable but effective window bot, the Gecko is controlled by remote app and includes sensors to map out the window and avoid edges when necessary.
 The cleaning is a combination of suction and microfiber cloth, not unlike some hardwood floor cleaning bots, but with a safety rope attachment to prevent damage in case of an accidental fall.

 There are a couple of different modes you can use based on your cleaning task, and LED indicators with manual controls if you don’t feel like using your app at the moment.
-We also like the user-friendly, compact design, which is made for both indoor and outdoor use.
+We also like the user-friendly, compact design of the Gladwell Gecko, which is made for both indoor and outdoor use.

-The square Mamibot model follows intelligent cleaning routes that are well designed for glass doors, long panes of glass windows, and other surfaces that may be especially common off decks, patios, or business entrances.
-It can dry clean, wet clean with a solution, or do a quick pass for light cleaning to keep windows looking good.
-There’s a built-in battery for quick emergency use (and keeping the unit attached if power fails), but this model is designed to be run via cord.
-There’s both a safety rope and anti-falling sensors.
-At 65dB, it’s not exactly quiet but it is softer on the ears than many models.
+The square Mamibot model follows intelligent cleaning routes that work great for glass doors, long panes of glass windows, more.
+These types of surfaces may be especially common off decks, patios, or business entrances.
+The Mamibot can dry clean, wet clean with a solution, or do a quick pass for light cleaning.
+Whatever you need, it can keep windows looking good.
+There’s a built-in battery for quick emergency use (and keeping the unit attached if power fails).